webservco/paypal/README.md

 ## Configuration

-- Table and field names: Use environment variables (check example configuration);
+Use environment variables (check example configuration) (app url, default currency, table and fields names);

 If not using order level currency, make sure to set the `PAYMENT_DEFAULT_CURRENCY` options, and leave blank `PAYMENT_FIELD_NAME_ORDER_CURRENCY`.